Tecmo Super Bowl III: Final Edition

-Tecmo Super Bowl III: Final Edition is a football video game released on the Super Nintendo Entertainment System and the Sega Genesis.
+Tecmo Super Bowl III: Final Edition is a 1995 American football video game released on the Super Nintendo Entertainment System and the Sega Genesis.
 According to a spokesperson for the game's developer/publisher, Tecmo, the subtitle "Final Edition" refers to it being the last football game Tecmo would make for 16-bit systems.
 The game features the full NFL and NFLPA licenses.

 Gameplay

 The game is closer to the real-life sport in comparison to the NES and the previous two SNES/Sega Genesis Tecmo Super Bowl games in several ways.
 Each team has a playbook of eight passing plays and eight running plays, any one of which can be switched out and another put in its place in the middle of a game.
 It also includes some of the more nuanced strategies of football, such as attempting two-point conversions.
 Also setting itself apart from the NES-era games was the in-game presentation, which is more akin to the realistic "TV style" presentation of modern football games like the Madden series.
 After a big offensive play, or a turnover or sack on defense, a box would appear on screen with a small grayscale picture of the player involved alongside his current statistics for the game.

 The series' shift towards greater realism is also reflected in the game's season mode.
 First, it records fairly detailed statistics of each game and cumulative statistics for each team in the league throughout the season.
 Also throughout the season the game would maintain a list of leaders across the league in each major statistical category, and would record when a player or team broke an NFL record.
 The rosters for each team can also be customized by the user, and the starting lineup of a user-controlled team can be changed at any point in Season mode.
 Tecmo Super Bowl IIIs season mode also features occasional injuries, which would last for varied amounts of time just as in real life.